Xqhare/nyx/design/design.md

 E4: Proccess cpu usage should be displayed as absoulute (more than 100%) and relative (per core calculated %).

+E4A: All work on process needs to be redone, first it has an enourmous impact on performance, second is sysinfo wierd and uncooperative.
+This actually calls for a backend rewrite, however I think this should be on the backburner.
+I however really like the idea of removing a dependency, it will create the need for a handrolled system interaction for process stop and kill.

 E5: Disk read and write data in mb/s continues to be problematic.
 While I have a nice way of obtaining the actual number of write and read operations, even after diving into the /proc documentation for linux, I was unable to find something suitable.
 Now using zfs there seemes to be a way, however this current kernel I am using does not have this?
 (It seems to be part of the kernel (or an option idfk, kernel documentation is hard)) - I could install it as a kernel module, but I still haven't fully understood why I would need another filesystem for this...
 Or how this would help me if I actually tried deploying this.
 	So the user will get the total amount of reads and writes in the last UPDATEINTERVAL on a graph.
 While y = 60 stays, the x max value is flexible, but a min of 1000 should? suffice.